codeh4ck3r/codeh4ck3r.github.io/tabs/about.md

 # MIT License
 ---

 Hi, I’m Sujit Suryawanshi From India Working As Information Security Analyst.
-I Started This Blog To Share My Knowledge And To Learn More.
+I Started This Blog To Share My Journey in InfoSec, My Knowledge And To Learn More.
 I’m Mainly Focusing On Web Application Pentesting, Android Application Pentesting, HackTheBox, TryHackMe And Other CTFs.